Simon Wilson: The scandal of our cycleways

 This is not to say South Auckland shouldn't have a network for safe cycling.
 It absolutely should.
 But taking a properly consultative approach and building community support is a good way to go about it.

 Meanwhile, the fourth thing to remember.
 The complaints on the weekend focused on Meola Rd, a narrow arterial route that connects Pt Chevalier to Westmere and the city.
-It's also used to get to and from local schools, the playing fields of Seddon Park and the dog-walking park at Meola Reef.
+It's also used to get to and from local schools, the sports grounds of Seddon Fields and the dog-walking park at Meola Reef.

 It's a busy bus route and, despite the narrow width, parking is allowed down both sides.
 The road is very dangerous for cyclists and, on some stretches, buses can't even get past each other.
 And Pt Chev, as it happens, is home to many people who cycle, or would if it was safe.